storacha/RFC/rfc/ipni-w3c.md

 A user stores content as opaque blobs containing series of blocks addressed by multihashes.
 Currently, these blocks are collected into a CAR file for storage as one body of data.
 This will be generalized into a blob of data that does not require a CAR file.

-The user creates an [inclusion claim] that contains the multihash of the data blob and an array of tuples of (multihash, offset, length) of any items the user intends to make individually retrievable from their data blob.
-This inclusion claim serves as an external index into the user's data that can be stored and retrieved separately from the data.
-This inclusion claim is also the user's assertion that their data blob contains the data represented by a given set of multihashes.
+The user creates an [inclusion claim] that contains the multihash of the data blob and an array of tuples of (multihash, offset, length) of any blocks within the blob that the user intends to make individually retrievable.
+This inclusion claim serves as an external index into the user's data blob that can be stored and retrieved separately from the user's data blob.
+The inclusion claim is also the user's assertion that their data blob contains the blocks represented by the set of multihashes in the inclusion claim.

-After storing the data blob and the inclusion claim, w3s creates a [location claim](https://hackmd.io/@gozala/content-claims?utm_source=preview-mode&utm_medium=rec#Location-Claims) for the blob and the inclusion claim (serialized to bytes).
-Each location claim maps an item's CID to a URL where the item can be retrieved.
+After storing the data blob and the inclusion claim, w3s creates a [location claim](https://github.com/web3-storage/specs/blob/main/w3-blob.md#location-claim) for the blob and the inclusion claim (serialized to bytes).
+Each location claim maps blob's [multihash](https://github.com/multiformats/multihash) to a URL where the item can be read via HTTP [range request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests)

 w3s creates a Content Claims Bundle.
-This is a container, stored on the w3s network, that holds all content claims associated with the stored data.
+This is a container that holds all content claims associated with some data.
 The location claims and inclusion claim are written to the claims bundle.
 The claims bundle is then stored in the user's storage space.

-[IPNI](https://github.com/ipni/specs/blob/main/IPNI.md) will allow a client to lookup any of the multihashes from the blob inclusion claim, to get information sufficient to retrieve the claims bundle.
-The location claims and the inclusion claim can be read from the bundle to allow the client to retrieved the desired pieces of data from the stored data blob.
+[IPNI](https://github.com/ipni/specs/blob/main/IPNI.md) will tell a client where/how to get the claims bundle when IPNI is queried using any of the multihashes from the inclusion claim.
+The client can fetch the claims bundle and read the location and inclusion claims from the bundle.
+The client then uses the information read from these claims to retrieve the desired pieces of data from the stored data blob.

 Information is provided to IPNI in the form of [IPNI Advertisements](https://github.com/ipni/specs/blob/main/IPNI.md#advertisements) that are signed by w3s and published to IPNI by w3s.
 When a new advertisement is published, an [IPNI Announcement](https://github.com/ipni/specs/blob/main/IPNI.md#announcements) is sent to IPNI to trigger IPNI to fetch the new advertisement.

-Each Advertisement is associated with a data blob, and allows IPNI to map all of the multihashes in the inclusion claim to information needed to retrieve the claims bundle.
+Each Advertisement is associated with a data blob, and allows IPNI to map all of the multihashes in the inclusion claim, including the multihash of the entire blob, to information needed to retrieve the claims bundle.

 ## Introduction